osigaud/rex-gym/README.md

 This repository is a fork from https://github.com/nicrusso7/rex-gym

-It is intended to turn rex-gym into a set of environment that can immediately be installed as gym environments through the standard interface.
+It is intended to turn rex-gym into a set of environments that can immediately be installed as gym environments through the standard interface.

 To reach this, we made the following changes:

 * We removed documentation of the CLI usage, this is not our purpose

-* We removed the dependencies to tensorflow in the installation
+* We removed the dependencies to tensorflow in the installation requirements and required a faster to install version of pybullet

-* We registered the available rex-gym environments in rex_gym/__init__.py and filled rex_gym/envs/__init__.py
+* We registered the available rex-gym environments in 'rex_gym/__init__.py' and filled 'rex_gym/envs/__init__.py'

-* We have set the default value of the terrain_id parameter to 'plane' instead of None
+* We have set the default value of the terrain_id parameter to 'plane' instead of None in all environments

 * This is still work in progress